TheArctesian/Mock-notes/psycology/socol/cultral/cultralNorms.md

 # Studying Culture
 - Many used a ethnocentric view (western)
 - The etic approach
-    - Find unerversial truths
+    - Find universal truths
-- The emic apporatch
+- The emic approach
     - inductive